 - Equipment and supplies that contribute to your care while you’re there

 - And more

-- Then, there are some outpatient screenings and procedures that are considered preventive care and covered by your plan.
+- There are some outpatient screenings and procedures that are considered preventive care and covered by your plan.
 Things like a routine mammogram and colonoscopy are often covered 100% by your health plan.*

 Do you have coverage for inpatient vs. outpatient health care?